South Africa issues arrest warrant for Malema

 Lonmin said a wage settlement at Marikana this week would add 14 percent to its wage bill from October 1, a huge strain on a company battling with an already shaky balance sheet and rising costs on other fronts.

-Workers at the world’s top platinum producer Anglo American Platinum are also on strike over pay, and there are concerns about more wildcat action.
+Workers at the world’s top platinum producer Anglo American Platinum and bullion producer Gold Fields are also on illegal strikes over pay, sparking concerns about more copycat action.

-But Gold Fields, the world’s fourth largest bullion producer, said on Friday an illegal strike by 15,000 workers at its KDC West operation would end after the weekend though the details, worked out by union bosses with the rank and file, have not emerged.

-“We have just had a word from the National Union of Mineworkers leadership that they had reached agreement with the striking workers at KDC West to return to work at the end of the long weekend with the start of the morning shift on Tuesday,” spokesman Willie Jacobsz told Reuters.

 ($1 = 8.3260 South African rand)